 bio

-I graduated Summa Cum Laude in three years from Northeastern University (a five-year school) with a BS in Computer Engineering.
-In 2020 I was inducted into the Huntington 100 group, an annual list of the top 100 most influential students from the University’s 18,000+ students.
-I also received the PEAK Research fellowship for my 6-month full-time work under Renée J. Miller, working on the schema inference problem for open data.
+Rich started his career in 2016 on the Indonesian stock market, working on equities research.
+Rich graduated Summa Cum Laude in three years from Northeastern University (a five-year school) with a BS in Computer Engineering.
+There, he was inducted into the Huntington 100 group, an annual list of the top 100 most influential students from the University’s 18,000+ students (top 0.5%).
+He holds an MS in Computer Science from Duke University, and is defending a PhD in NLP in November of 2024.

 publications